-- The following Additional Insured language applies to both Commercial and Automobile coverage and must be shown on the certificate: The Board of Regents of the University of Wisconsin System, its officers, agents and employees.
+- The following Additional Insured language applies to both commercial and automobile coverage and must be shown on the certificate: The Board of Regents of the University of Wisconsin System, its officers, agents and employees.

-- The Certificate Holder should read: University of Wisconsin–Madison; Attention: Risk Management, 21 N Park St, Suite 6101, Madison WI 53715.
+- The certificate holder should read: University of Wisconsin–Madison; Attention: Risk Management, 21 N Park St, Suite 6101, Madison WI 53715.

 - Filming of interior locations is not permitted when classes are in session, with rare exception.
 It is essential to the university that its students, faculty and staff have access to all university facilities.

 - No filming will be allowed in classrooms or libraries during midterms, finals or other relevant times.
-Filming in a classroom is not permitted without prior written permission of the faculty member.
+Filming in a classroom is not permitted without the prior written permission of the faculty member.